phibzy/CovidMapStats/README.md

 # CovidMapStats
 Program which takes data from the University of Maryland's Covid Map API and spits it out into a nice csv file.
 I am in no way affiliated with them.

-Simply open the fields.py file and comment out any fields you don't want.
+Within the CovidMapStats subdirectory, simply open the fields.py file and comment out any fields you don't want.
 Note that some fields are only present for particular queries.

-Run the covid.py and it will spit out a nice csv file for you with all your selected fields.
+Within the same directory, run covid.py and it will spit out a nice csv file for you with all your selected fields for your given parameters.

 Includes support for both AU/US format date inputs - which can be toggled within covid.py.